 “People ask me what makes a conversational flow great.
 I start by thinking about the brand persona.
 This helps me form a better picture of who is communicating, and what their personality and tone of voice is.”

 - Marika Sarén, Lead Automation Consultant, Ultimate

 Once you’ve decided on the right tone of voice to reflect your brand, it’s time to start planning your dialogues.
 The key to building good chatbot flows is to keep the phrasing natural.
 As well as this, it’s important for bot-to-human chats to follow the same logic as human-to-human conversations.
 So if a customer asks ‘how do I return my order?’ the bot shouldn’t follow this message with ‘we hope you’re enjoying your new items!’

 Marika sums up how she goes about this when designing each flow:

 “I think of all the different layers that contribute to the user experience.
 A conversation between bots and humans is based on how people communicate in real life.
 Personalized exchanges and interactions that flow forward naturally are things we really want to see.
-Just like humans, virtual agents can listen and understand customers’ issues, respond effectively by providing advice, or even ask follow-up questions for more details from the customer’s side.”
+Just like humans, AI-powered bots (sometimes known as virtual agents) can listen and understand customers’ issues, respond effectively by providing advice, or even ask follow-up questions for more details from the customer’s side.”